 Completed appeals and any supporting documents should be emailed to pgappeals at warwick dot ac dot uk

 Students have 10 university working days from the date of their conferral letter or notification from the Board of Examiners.
 Completed forms and supporting documents and evidence should be emailed to pgappeals at warwick dot ac dot uk.

 If students are out of time they can still submit their appeal but must send a covering letter or email outlining the reasons their appeal is late.
 The Preliminary Review Panel will review the appeal and decide if it can be accepted, firstly considering whether they will accept it out of time.

 All information on what the appeals procedure can and cannot be used for can be found via:

-If Helen or Ellie are not available ask student to email the pgappeals at warwick dot ac dot uk">pgappeals account with their query.
+Please email the pgappeals at warwick dot ac dot uk">pgappeals account with your query.

 · Challenge the academic judgement of examiners;